BMW X5 vs X6

 Although the X5 and X6 share the same engine, differences in their body and suspension make for a slightly different driving experience.

-The X6 has a lower center of gravity and more sport-tuned suspension.
-This makes it better grounded and a better handler around sharper corners.
+The X6 has a lower center of gravity and sport-tuned suspension.
+This makes it more grounded and a better handler around sharper corners.
 It also features Dynamic Performance Control which helps it feel like a sporty coupe and an off-road crossover depending on the terrain.

 Everything inside is virtually identical, save for the sport-seats on the X6.
 Both can be fitted with dual 12.3 inch infotainment/instrument screens.

-For 2020, both models get the latest technology, including the likes of lane-departure warning, pedestrian detection and automatic emergency braking.
+For 2021, both models get the latest technology, including the likes of lane-departure warning, pedestrian detection, blind spot monitoring and automatic emergency braking.
 Optional extras include adaptive cruise control and lane-keep assist.